-Steve Milloy is a recognized leader in the fight against junk science with more than 25 years of accomplishment and experience.
-He is also a policy advisor to The Heartland Institute.
+Steven Milloy is a recognized leader in the fight against junk science with more than 25 years of accomplishment and experience.
+He joined the Board of Directors of The Heartland Institute in 2020.

 Credited with popularizing the term “junk science,” Milloy is the founder and publisher of JunkScience.com and, from 2000-2009, wrote the popular “Junk Science” column for FOXNews.com.
 He is an expert on energy, environmental and public health issues, a public affairs consultant, author, TV/radio commentator and public speaker.
 Milloy was trained in natural sciences, biostatistics, law and securities regulation.
 He has also been an attorney for the U.S. Securities and Exchange Commission and a broker-dealer; and a registered securities principal, investment fund manager, non-profit executive, print/web columnist on science and business issues, and coal company executive.
 Milloy’s latest book is Scare Pollution: Why and How to Fix the EPA.
 Milloy served on the Trump EPA transition team.